lean-delivery/ansible-role-oracle-instant-client/README.md

   - Minimal Version of the ansible for installation: 2.5

   - Prepared ansible inventory file with listed VMs with python.
 These machines should be accessible via SSH.
 Supported CentOS 6.* and Centos 7.*

-  -  oracle db client version 12.1 supported oracle server version: 12.2.0, 12.1.0, 11.2.0 (https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=366329397565814&id=207303.1&_afrWindowMode=0&_adf.ctrl-state=1cp26b7isr_4)
+  - Oracle db client version 12.1 supported oracle server version: 12.2.0, 12.1.0, 11.2.0

 Role Variables
 --------------